MrCerealGuy/Stonecraft/doc/Manual.md

 Consumer is a machine which consume energy to do something.

-This is the list of all consumers avaible in technic:
+This is the list of all consumers avaible in Technic:

 * Alloy furnace
 * MV Alloy furnace